 Roll out gravy-drenched Francesinhas (in short, a meat orchestra with a bread section playing a sauce symphony to the key of cheese), squid skewers with prawns, tenderloin steaks or even stuffed crab.
 Virtually anything on their traditional Portuguese menu is sure to fill the gap between your last meal and that good night sleep to come.

 Rather than a simple late night bite in Porto, this “Cervejaria” is a full-fledged restaurant with all the works: sit down at their busy counter and start a conversation with the waiter or your neighbour, or choose their countless tables for a more laidback experience.
 Wherever you sit, we are sure you won’t be disappointed!

-How to get there: the subway station Casa da Música is 20min walking distance – it’s better to take an Uber!
+How to get there: the subway station Casa da Música is a 15 minutes walking distance.

 Stop the presses!!